Javonte Green: Boston Celtics (2019–2021)

 Green was invited to play in the 2019 NBA Summer League as a member of the Boston Celtics roster.
 He played in all five of the Celtics' games and averaged 10.8 points, 4.8 rebounds, 2.8 assists, and 1.8 steals.
-The Celtics signed Green to a two year contract with a partially guaranteed salary for the first season.
+On July 25, 2019, the Celtics signed Green to a two-year contract with a partially guaranteed salary for the first season.
 After averaging 9.3 points (on 80% shooting) and 4.0 rebounds in 14.1 minutes played per game in the preseason, Green was named to the Celtics final roster going into the 2019–20 season.
-Green made his NBA debut on October 25, 2019 against the Toronto Raptors, playing the last five seconds of the first half as a defensive replacement in a 112–106 win.
+Green made his NBA debut on October 25, 2019, against the Toronto Raptors, playing the last five seconds of the first half as a defensive replacement in a 112–106 win.
 The appearance made him the first former Radford player to play in an NBA game.
-Green scored his first career points on November 7, 2019 against the Charlotte Hornets, finishing the game with 12 points on 5-of-9 shooting in a 108–87 win.
-Green made his first NBA start on February 3, 2020 against the Atlanta Hawks, grabbing 3 rebounds with 1 assist and no points in 18 minutes played.
+Green scored his first career points on November 7, 2019, against the Charlotte Hornets, finishing the game with 12 points on 5-of-9 shooting in a 108–87 win.
+Green made his first NBA start on February 3, 2020, against the Atlanta Hawks, grabbing three rebounds with one assist and no points in 18 minutes played.
 On August 25, 2020, Green underwent successful arthroscopic procedure in repairing a small meniscal tear in his right knee and missed the postseason.
 His son was born the next day, August 26, 2020.

-Chicago Bulls (2021–present)
+Chicago Bulls (2021–2023)

 On March 25, 2021, Green was traded to the Chicago Bulls in a three-team trade involving the Washington Wizards.
 On August 19, 2021, the Chicago Bulls announced that they had re-signed Green.
+Green underwent an arthroscopic debridement to remedy a bone bruise in his right knee on January 11, 2023.
+He returned to the Bulls for limited minutes starting March 20, but only played in four remaining games.

+Santa Cruz Warriors (2023–2024)

+On October 16, 2023, Green signed with the Golden State Warriors, but was waived three days later.
+On October 30, he joined the Santa Cruz Warriors.

+Return to Chicago (2024)

+On March 23, 2024, Green signed a 10-day contract with the Chicago Bulls and on April 4, he signed for the remainder of the season.
+On April 5, Green recorded a career high in both points and rebounds, scoring 25 points and recording 13 rebounds in a 108–100 victory against the New York Knicks.

+New Orleans Pelicans (2024–2025)

+On August 22, 2024, Green signed with the New Orleans Pelicans.
+On February 20, 2025, Green and the Pelicans agreed to a contract buyout.

+Cleveland Cavaliers (2025)

+On February 23, 2025, Green signed with the Cleveland Cavaliers.

+Detroit Pistons (2025–present)

+On August 15, 2025, Green signed a one-year contract with the Detroit Pistons.